-This study considers the two-dimensional incompressible laminar flow over NACA0012 airfoils at angles of attack, $\alpha=35^\circ,\,45^\circ,\,55^\circ$ and chord-based Reynolds number of $\text{Re}=U_\infty c/\nu=100$, where $U_\infty,\,c,\,\nu$ are the freestream velocity, airfoil chord length and kinematic viscosity, respectively.
-The flow dynamics is governed by incompressible Navier-Stokes equations \ref{eq:N-S} and the obtained flowfields present with periodic vortex shedding \citep{kawamura2022adjoint}.
+This study considers the two-dimensional incompressible laminar flow over NACA0012 airfoils at angles of attack, $\alpha=35^\circ,\,45^\circ$ and $55^\circ$ and chord-based Reynolds number of $\text{Re}=U_\infty c/\nu=100$, where $U_\infty,\,c$ and $\nu$ are the free-stream velocity, airfoil chord length and kinematic viscosity, respectively.
+The flow dynamics is governed by incompressible Navier-Stokes equations \ref{eq:N-S} and the obtained flow fields present with periodic vortex shedding \citep{kawamura2022adjoint}.
 The actuation in equation \ref{eq:NS_force} is introduced as a localized force with the form $ \boldsymbol{F}(\boldsymbol{x},\Omega_f t) = \boldsymbol{f}(\Omega_f t)\delta(\boldsymbol{x}-\boldsymbol{x}_0)$, where $\boldsymbol{x}_0$ is a forcing location.
 The Dirac delta function is approximated with a three-cell discrete delta function \citep{roma1999adaptive}.

 The periodic flows over the airfoil are computed numerically through the immersed boundary projection method \citep{taira2007immersed, kajishima2016computational}.
 For the numerical simulation, we consider a computational domain $\mathcal{D}=(x/c,y/c)\in [-16,16]\times[-30,30]$.
 The quarter-chord of the airfoil is placed at the origin.
 The smallest grid size is set to $\Delta x_{\min}/c = 0.02$, and the time step is chosen to be $\Delta t = 0.005$.
-The present computational setup has been validated and is the same as the one used in \cite{kawamura2022adjoint}.
+The present computational setup has been validated and is the same as that used in \cite{kawamura2022adjoint}.
 The same computational setup is used for adjoint simulations of the phase sensitivity fields.